seltmann/bee-interaction-database/README.md

   * A **experimentalConditionId** :
   * A **targetTaxonId** [DWC:scientificNameID](http://rs.tdwg.org/dwc/terms/scientificNameID) : An identifier for the nomenclatural (not taxonomic) details of a scientific name.
   * A **targetTaxonName** [DWC:scientificName](http://rs.tdwg.org/dwc/terms/scientificName) : The lowest level taxonomic rank that can be determined.
+  * A **targetVerbatimName** : An OTU, morphospecies or other designation of the taxon.
   * A **targetFamilyName** [DWC:family](http://rs.tdwg.org/dwc/terms/family) : The family name of the source taxon.
   * A **targetCommonName** [DWC:vernacularName](http://rs.tdwg.org/dwc/terms/Taxon) : A common or vernacular name.
+  * A **targetLifeStageName** [DWC:sex](http://rs.tdwg.org/dwc/terms/lifeStage) : TThe age class or life stage of the biological individual(s) at the time the Occurrence was recorded.
+  * A **targetAssociatedSequences** [DWC:sex](http://rs.tdwg.org/dwc/terms/associatedSequences) : 	A list (concatenated and separated) of identifiers (publication, global unique identifier, URI) of genetic sequence information associated with the Occurrence.
   * A **country** [DWC:country](http://rs.tdwg.org/dwc/terms/country) : The name of the country or major administrative unit in which the Location occurs.
   * A **stateProvince** [DWC:stateProvince](http://rs.tdwg.org/dwc/terms/stateProvince) : The name of the next smaller administrative region than country (state, province, canton, department, region, etc.) in which the Location occurs.
   * A **county** [DWC:county](http://rs.tdwg.org/dwc/terms/county) : The full, unabbreviated name of the next smaller administrative region than stateProvince (county, shire, department, etc.) in which the Location occurs.